The Character panel allows you to apply local formatting to individual letters, words, sentences and paragraphs as well as entire stories.

 Tracking—controls the spacing between characters.
 This setting is expressed in permilles, i.e. thousanths of an em space.

 Baseline—controls the position of the bottom of text characters.
-Increasing the value lowers the baseline, decreasing the value raises the baseline.
+Positive values lower the baseline, negative values raise the baseline.

 Leading Override—applies local override to selected text to increase the leading with regard to the paragraph’s leading.